Ringshall, Suffolk

 Ringshall is a village and civil parish in the Mid Suffolk district of Suffolk in eastern England.
 Located around four miles south of Stowmarket, and 13 miles north west of Ipswich.

 Of Anglo-Saxon origin, Ringshall Grange appears in the 1086 Domesday Book.
 Ringshall Grange is the Grade II Listed former rectory to the church of St Catherine.

 The village contains a Primary School, a village hall, a grade II listed Manor, and a garage.

 History

 In the 1870s, John Marius Wilson described Ringshall as: "The village stands 3¼ miles W S W of Needham-Market r. station, and has a post-office under Stowmarket."

+In 1901 the population was 243, and the parish covered 2 135 acres.

 Demographics

 Population structure

 According to the 2011 Census there were 334 males and 336 females living in the parish.
 The population dramatically increased from just over 200 people to 1400, between 1941 and 1961.
 But then the population in the parish declined to 600 people by 2001.